-“Even now,” declares the Lord, “return to me with all your heart, with fasting and weeping and mourning.”
+“Even now,” declares the Lord, “return to me with all your heart, fasting and weeping and mourning.”
 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from sending calamity.
 Who knows?
 He may turn and relent and leave behind a blessing—grain offerings and drink offerings for the Lord your God.”

 Do you fast every day during Lent?

 According to the rules of the Vatican clergy, every day is fasting during Lent.
 For 40 days, the length of Lent or Lent, no sweet food is eaten, and the body is purified along with the soul, the former by diet, the latter by prayer and good thoughts.
 So during these weeks, no meat, eggs, milk, or cheese is consumed.
-We will also not eat fish or butter and smoking and alcohol are forbidden.
+We will also not eat fish or butter; smoking and alcohol are forbidden.

 Can you drink water on Lent?

-Lent Fasting, being the longest and harshest of the Orthodox fasts, is also known as Lent.
+Lent Fasting, the longest and harshest of the Orthodox fasts, is also known as Lent.
 It is also reminiscent of the 40-day fast kept by Jesus Christ before the beginning of His Messianic activity and has also been given the name of Lent.
 In ancient times, Lent was meant to prepare those who were to receive baptism on the night of the Resurrection.

 3 Ways to connect with Jesus during the Lent Fasting

 God always sees us.
 He is with us and beside us all the time.
-He is the father in the parable of the prodigal son and we are the son, who after having spent his soul’s wealth in sin seeks to return to the father.
+He is the father in the parable of the prodigal son, and we are the son who, after having spent his soul’s wealth in sin, seeks to return to the father.

 It is good that you are interested in finding out how to be closer to God.
 Departure from God comes through sin.
 God is a good, merciful, and just father.
 He does not want the death of the sinner but his righteousness.
-In Slow Time you can get closer to Jesus through the following 3 steps:
+In Slow Time you can get closer to Jesus through the following three steps:

 1. Make space in your life for Jesus